cansik/sharp-frame-extractor/README.md

 * `--every SECONDS` defines blocks by time (one block per N seconds)
 * `--count N` defines blocks by targeting a total of about N blocks across the video

 For each block, it evaluates frames with a sharpness score and writes only the sharpest frame of that block to disk.

-Sharpness scoring in version 2 is based on the Tenengrad focus measure (Sobel gradient energy), a common approach for focus and blur evaluation.
+Sharpness scoring is based on the Tenengrad focus measure (Sobel gradient energy), a common approach for focus and blur evaluation.

 Notes: